vmware/container-service-extension/docs/cse3_1/KNOWN_ISSUES.md

 **Workaround**
 Edit the RDE by updating the `owner.name` and `owner.id` in the payload PUT `https://<vcd-fqdn>/cloudapi/1.0.0/entities/id?invokeHooks=false`

-#### In CSE 3.1 user needs to have EDIT rights on the edge-gateway to expose the cluster.
-The property `expose` in the input YAML spec of the cluster creation exposes the cluster to the external world by assigning a routable VIP.
-CSE server will require the user to have EDIT rights on the edge-gateway to expose the cluster.

 ### In CSE 3.0 users of System organization are unable to create clusters
 If a user from System org who didn't install CSE 3.0 attempts to create clusters,